• Home

 The Roots of Negative Perception

-If we get lost in depression and want to find our way out, it helps to understand how we got there, our past.
-By our past I don’t just mean abandonments, neglect, trauma, loss, or when my sister tortured me when I was a kid (she didn’t, by the way).
+If we get lost in depression and want to find our way out, it helps to understand how we got here, our past.
+By our past I don’t just mean abandonments, neglect, trauma, loss, or whether my sister tortured me when I was a kid.
+(She didn’t, by the way).

-It’s easy to be mislead by a simplistic emphasis on what’s happened to us.
-While environment or nurture certainly shapes the genes that we’re born with, focussing exclusively on these may leave us victim to circumstances, rather than empowering us to discover and develop who we are naturally.
+It’s easy to be mislead by a simplistic emphasis on what’s happened to us in the 20 to 60 years we’ve been alive.
+While our environment, that is, our family and our culture, certainly shapes the genes we’re born with, focusing exclusively on environment may leave us feeling as though we are victims of our circumstances, rather than empowering us to discover and develop who we are naturally, and what we can do to make ourselves happier.
+More on that in a moment.

 Part I: Low Mood Can Compensate for Unrealistic Expectations

 In my last post I wrote about how low mood has been adaptive from an evolutionary perspective.
 By reducing our energy when we run into a wall, low mood has helped us to let go of rigid positions and walk away from unrealistic expectations.
-Understood this way, we may be able to see a purpose in low mood rather than slip into depression.
+Understood this way, we may be able to see a purpose in low mood rather than go full hog into depression.

-Since compulsive people tend to set expectations too high, they often experience compensatory low mood when they themselves or the world doesn’t meet those expectations.
+Since compulsive people tend to set expectations too high, they often experience compensatory low mood when they themselves, or the world, don’t meet those expectations.
 But because we think of ourselves as enlightened, reasonable and “modern,” it never occurs to us that our psyche might be trying to tell us something.

 Scanning for Trouble

-In this post I’ll focus on another way that evolution has shaped us: the compulsive tendency to focus on what’s wrong, and to focus on that so much that it prevents better mood.
+In this post I’ll focus on another way that evolution has shaped us: the compulsive tendency to focus on what’s wrong, and to focus on that so much that it prevents better moods.

 Nature has programmed us to scan for things such as: